How To Find Out Where Someone Works for Child Support Legally

 20-2-301

-These state agencies have access to the Federal Parent Locator Service and this is how to find out where someone works for child support in the most efficient, cost effective method that’s available to the custodial parent.
+These state agencies have access to the Federal Parent Locator Service and this is how to learn where someone works for child support in the most efficient, cost effective method that’s available to the custodial parent.

 The Title IV-D state agency can find out where the noncustodial parent works, start the proceedings to get child support established, enforce the child support order, and file the necessary action when a child support order is not being followed.